Car Insurance for High-Risk Drivers

 High risk driver getting speeding ticket

-This article will explain what high-risk drivers are and discuss the possible consequences of being one.
-It will also offer you some solutions on how to improve your situation if you are a high-risk driver.
+This article will explain what high-risk drivers are and discuss the consequences of being one.
+It will also offer you some solutions on how to improve your situation and lower your premium.

 What Is a High-Risk Driver?

-You might be wondering what a high-risk driver is.
+You might be wondering what the term high-risk driver means.
 You shouldn’t worry if you have minimal accidents or tickets.
-Insurers will likely not call you a high-risk driver if your record has some minor incidents here and there.
+Insurance companies will likely not call you a high-risk driver if your record has some minor incidents here and there.
 Companies may label you as a high risk if you fit any of the following:

 Several Accidents on Your Record

-Having several accidents on your record won’t bode well for you if you’re trying to buy coverage.
-Accidents are especially bad for your record if you’re the one at fault.
-After an accident, your rates are likely to rise.
+Having several car accidents on your record won’t bode well for you if you’re trying to buy insurance coverage.
+At-fault crashes are especially bad for your record, because your rates are likely to increase.
 Accidents also stay on your record for at least three years depending on the state.
-Expect to get the high-risk driver mark if you have more than one accident in three years.
+Expect to get the high-risk driver mark if you have more than one incident in three years.
 One accident may also do the trick if you’re at fault.

 You Have Many Tickets or Traffic Violations

 Tickets and traffic violations can also cause you to be a high-risk driver.
 Getting a speeding ticket can be just as much of an issue as the police nailing you for reckless driving.
-Try to avoid tickets and citations as much as possible if you want to keep your rates low.
+Try to avoid being cited by law enforcement as much as possible to keep your rates low.

 It may take a while for any traffic violations or tickets to go away.
-Tickets commonly stay on a driver’s record for about three years, but it can be longer depending on the state.
-For example, Virginia and Washington state keep violations on record for up to five years.
+The points from tickets commonly stay on your record for about three years, but it can be longer depending on the state.
+For example, Virginia and Washington state keep violations on file for up to five years.

 Many states also keep track of traffic violations through points on driver’s licenses.
 Reaching a certain number of points can result in the state revoking or suspending your license.
 This is another factor to think about when considering how long tickets stay with you.
-This is because insurance companies look at both your driving record and points against your license.
-Keep in mind that insurers may only look at your record from time to time, so it could take longer for them to view you as a lower risk.
+This is because insurance companies look at both your driving history and points against your license.
+Keep in mind that insurers access this information from time to time, so it could take longer for them to view you as a lower risk.

 You Filed an SR-22 Form

 An SR-22 is a form that certifies a driver’s financial responsibility.
-It isn’t a type of insurance, as some people may think.
+It isn’t a type of coverage, as some people may think.

 Filing an SR-22 form with your state can signal to insurers that you’re a risky customer.
 States already consider a driver as high-risk if a driver files this form.
 Insurance companies will be no different, and this will negatively affect your status with them.